isomerpages/ogp-parkingsg/pages/Terms of Use.md

 **10. Assignment**

-10.1.You may not assign or sub-contract this Terms of Use without the prior written consent of GovTech.
+10.1.
+You may not assign or sub-contract this Terms of Use without the prior written consent of GovTech.

-10.2.GovTech may assign, novate, transfer, or sub-contract the rights and liabilities in respect of the Service and this Terms of Use, without notifying you and without further reference to you.
+10.2.
+GovTech may assign, novate, transfer, or sub-contract the rights and liabilities in respect of the Service and this Terms of Use, without notifying you and without further reference to you.
 Your acceptance of this Terms of Use shall also constitute your consent to such assignment, novation, transfer or sub-contract.